 Don’t be afraid to try new things outside of your comfort zone.
 Continuously work on adding clinical skills to your arsenal and diversifying your toolkit when possible.
 We all have our preferences, but stay curious about advancements in all areas of eyecare and refer for higher level management when appropriate.

-There's a lot of great career opportunities out there, you are bound to find one that's right for you!
+There are a lot of great career opportunities out there.
+You are bound to find one that's right for you!

 Whether or not you completed a residency, the learning never stops.
 In fact, it often feels like it's just really starting.
 The more you encounter head-scratching cases, the more chances you have to broaden your knowledge.